phildubach/serports/README.md

 To keep listing devices as they get added or removed, run `lser -f` or `lser --follow`.
 Abort with Ctrl-C.

 `lser -l` or `lser --last` lists only the last added device.
+Only the device file is returned, without vendor or model information.
 This can be useful for starting a terminal program connected to a recently added device, e.g.

 ```